-Site Location: The Hollow Nikkel Site, located in northwestern Harvey County, is approximately eighteen miles northwest of Newton.
+Site Location: The Hollow Nikkel Site in northwestern Harvey County is approximately eighteen miles northwest of Newton.
 The site includes sections 7, 8, 17, 18, 19, 20, 29, and 30 in Township 22 South and Range 3 West.
 This site is within the Equus Beds Aquifer boundaries.

-Impact: Potential impact is on irrigation and rural residential wells.
+Impact/Immediacy: The potential impact is on irrigation and rural residential wells.
 The KCC rates this site at a moderate immediacy level.
 Over the last few years, the city of McPherson has investigated the possibility of the area as a public water supply.

 Site Description: The project area covers approximately 15 square miles.
-The contaminated plume is aligned in a north-to-south configuration and is approximately 2 miles wide and 4 miles long.
+The contaminated plume is aligned in a north-to-south configuration, about 2 miles wide and 4 miles long.
 Plume morphology appears to be controlled by the bedrock channel.
 This channel has an alignment similar to that of the plume.
 Contamination mapped to date is primarily confined to the Equus Beds aquifer's lower zone, consisting of McPherson Formation Pleistocene unconsolidated sand and gravel deposits at a depth of 200 to 250 feet on top of the Permian-aged Wellington Formation shales.
 However, the location near EB-34 shows contamination throughout all three aquifer zones.

-Unusual Problems: To remediate this site, the planning, land access acquisition, and development of a suitable water disposal method would be very time and financially intensive.
+Unusual Problems: To remediate this site, the planning, land access acquisition, and development of a suitable water disposal method would be very time-consuming and financially intensive.
 Changes within the aquifer appear to result from brine water moving horizontally along the gradient and vertically into areas lacking a clay aquitard.

 Status of the Project: The Ground Water Management District #2 performs annual water sampling with funding from the KCC to analyze the water samples.
 The City of McPherson, GMD#2, and the Kansas Water Office have been investigating utilizing the area for public water supply for the city of McPherson.
-KCC understands that plans are moving forward in that regard.
+KCC understands that plans are moving forward, with multiple Public supply wells being drilled and the infrastructure for the pipeline being built.